-The League of Legends universe world isn't confined to a single game anymore, and Riot Games will soon launch a new spinoff.
+The League of Legends universe isn't confined to a single game anymore, and Riot Games will soon launch a new spinoff, which we got a new look at during The Game Awards 2020.
 We've already seen the card game Legends of Runeterra, and more games in new genres for the series are also getting produced.

 The next spin-off is Ruined King: A League of Legends Story, a single-player turn-based RPG that will feature some areas and characters from the world of Runeterra in more depth than we've seen before.
-While the game isn't that far off, Riot Games is still being quite secretive about it.
+While the game isn't that far off, Riot Games shared more at The Game Awards.

 Here's everything we know so far about Ruined King, including its release window, platforms, gameplay details, and more